Fast | Slow

 While the differences in orbital speed account for the analemma’s widths, the Earth’s axial tilt is revealed by its height.
 Earth’s seasons are determined by this axial tilt, which produces a range of greatest insolation throughout the year.
 Greatest insulation occurs when the sun is directly overhead.
 On or about March 21st and September 22nd the Sun is directly above the equator, 0° latitude.
 These are the equinoxes.
 Because the Earth’s axial tilt is 23.4°, and remains stationary relative to its orbital plane, in subsequent months the Sun appears to moves north or south, some 23.4°, shining its rays perpendicularly onto the planet’s surface.
 Therefore, as the Earth revolves about the Sun the latitudinal position of the Sun changes.
 The latitudinal variation of greatest insolation sweeps north/south some 47° over the course of each year, solstice to solstice, and back.
 This variation defines the upper and lower limits of the tropics, Cancer in the north, Capricorn in the south.
 Temperate zones reside beyond these solar turning points, and the arctic circles beyond at 66.5° to 90°.
 So, during Northern Hemisphere winter, the Earth is tilting away from the Sun, and the Sun shines lower on the Northern horizon.
 By the same token, during the Northern Hemisphere summer, the Earth tilts toward the Sun, which puts it higher in the sky.
 Again, these are the upper and lower excursions of the analemma, which is showing the upper and lower excursions of the tropics.
 These upper / lower limits correspond closely with perihelion and aphelion, the combination bearing significantly on Earth’s climate.

-Kinda makes the climb toward enlightenment seem a bit easier.
-Come find out by joining the Equation of Time, New Moon Streaming Yin yoga class on Wednesday, November 3, 2021 at 16:30 PDT.
+Kinda makes the climb toward enlightenment seem a bit easier, doesn’t it?
+Come find out by joining a streaming Yin yoga class when the time is right, now!